 2 to 4 Year; Cupertino, CA

-De Anza College is another fabulous option for a well-rounded education focusing on journalism and mass communication.
-During your studies, you’ll explore an assortment of courses, including news and feature writing, student media production, public relations, and more.
-Students will explore numerous facets of this career to help them acquire the fundamental skills to examine several industries.
+De Anza College is another best journalism school option for a well-rounded education focusing on journalism and mass communication.
+During your studies, you’ll explore an assortment of courses, including news and feature writing, student broadcast journalism, sports journalism, public relations, and more.
+Students will explore numerous facets of this public communication career to help them acquire the fundamental skills to examine several industries as journalists.

 There are a couple of different degree options for journalism students at De Anza College and a new certificate program.
 Students can acquire an Associate in Arts in Journalism or an Associate in Arts Transfer degree.
 As an added benefit, the school recently created Public Relations Certificates to help you prepare for a specialty career in PR.